pravega/p3_test_driver/README.rst

 - Any other command-line application

-Although it can perform tests on any storage system, it comes with plugins that provide special support for EMC Isilon Scale-out NAS and EMC Elastic Cloud Storage (ECS) platforms.
+Although it can perform tests on any storage system, it comes with plugins that provide special support for Dell EMC Isilon Scale-out NAS and Dell EMC ECS platforms.

 It is intended to be relatively lightweight in that it only requires the Python runtime and several Python libraries to be installed on a single "driver" node.